Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 New York’s Village Halloween Parade is the biggest in the US.

-The parade is quite spontaneous and anyone can join the march at any point and without getting a ticket.
+The parade is quite spontaneous, and anyone can join the march at any point without getting a ticket.

 Although this is the largest parade in the world, it is not considered the largest gathering for Halloween.